Mutant Bull Calf Born With Extra Leg On Its Back Was Born In China

 — People's Daily,China (@PDChina) November 21, 2017

-The condition is not life threatening, but giving birth to an offspring with extra limb can be difficult for the mother.
+The condition is not life-threatening, but giving birth to an offspring with extra limb can be difficult for the mother.
 While some calves with polymelia die in the uterus, some also survive to adulthood.
 In most cases, animal owners choose to have these extra limbs surgically removed.

 In cattle, polymelia is believed to be caused by a hereditary gene disorder.
-For instance, Dr. Jan Pol, the lead veterinarian in the show The Incredible Dr. Pol, explained that polymelia in Angus cattle may be caused by a mutation of the NHL-RC2 gene, which is involved in in blood clotting for cows.
+For instance, Dr. Jan Pol, the lead veterinarian in the show The Incredible Dr. Pol, explained that polymelia in Angus cattle may be caused by a mutation of the NHL-RC2 gene, which is involved in blood clotting for cows.

 For some animals, however, polymelia may be caused by infection.
 In the western U.S., frogs are known to suffer polymelia after getting infected by a flatworm parasite known as Ribeiroia ondatrae.
 This parasite causes disturbances in the frog’s development and results in deformities.